By Maike Currie, author and investment director at Fidelity International

 Research from Fidelity International shows if women contributed an additional 1% of their salaries towards their pensions – that’s just £35 a month over 39 years – the gender savings gap will finally close.
+Budgeting for retirement as soon as you can really makes sense.
 Initiatives like Good Money Week give necessary exposure to a long-standing financial crisis, in particular for women, but the conversation doesn’t stop here and more is needed to inspire women to get invested and start really budgeting for retirement.

 Whether you’re in part time employment, not currently working or are enjoying an early retirement, it’s imperative adequate provision is being put aside for later life.
 For women it is even more crucial to plan as early as possible given longer life expectancies and the increased likelihood of taking career breaks to take care of children or elderly family members.

 What do you need to consider when budgeting for retirement?

 Don’t underestimate your essential expenses.
 Start with what you actually spend now rather than trying to do a bottom-up budget estimating bills.

 Sources of secure income include state pension, company final salary pensions and annuities.
 You can increase your state pension by deferring taking it.
 For people reaching state pension age before 6 April 2016 this is a particularly attractive option.
 If you have a final salary pension then you may be tempted to cash it in for what sounds like a large investment fund but beware, this is rarely the right course of action.
 Having secure income is gold dust in avoiding running out of money.

 2. Invest in growth assets to combat inflation